nhsd-exeter/dos-postcode-api/test/contract/README.md

 ## Smoke Test

 The purpose of the smoke test is to ensure deployment readiness of the deployed image.
-The tests are configured to run with different levels of authenticaton depending on the environment.
+The tests are configured to run with different levels of authentication depending on the environment.

 Environments:
   - Dev (Non-production)